Scholarships Available

 - Submit three samples of art work to Newaygo County Council for the Arts (NCCA)

-One, non-renewable award available to a Newaygo County high school senior who shows aptitude in the visual fine arts.
+To be awarded to a Newaygo County high school senior who shows aptitude in the visual fine arts

-One, non-renewable award available to a Newaygo County resident or a student who attends a Newaygo County high school (other than NCCTC) and plans to major or minor in art studies.
+To be awarded to a Newaygo County resident or a student who attends a Newaygo County high school (other than NCCTC) and plans to major or minor in art studies

 - Studied art in high school